 BHA chemical peels are oil-based making them perfect for oily and congested skin types.
-Salicylic acid is a mild anti-inflammatory peel that deep cleanses your skin, removes built-up oil and debris, control oil production, and reduces pore size.
+Salicylic acid is a mild anti-inflammatory peel that deep cleanses your skin, removes built-up oil and debris, controls oil production, and reduces pore size.

 Citric Acid (AHA)

 Naturally occurring in citrus fruits, such as oranges and lemons, Citric Acid creates a mild peeling effect and has plumping and brightening effects.
-Often times, it is added to other peels as a gentle booster for its antioxidants.
+Often, it is added to other peels as a gentle booster for its antioxidants.
 A chemical peel of citric acid is best for skin lightening, smoothing, reconditioning, and brightening.

 If done properly with expert guidance, a chemical peel can give unbelievable results.
 Lack of pre and post-procedure care can result in dry and flaky skin.
-So, in order to save yourself from dry skin after a chemical peel, make sure you:
+So, to save yourself from dry skin after a chemical peel, make sure you: